Viral hepatitis is an infection of the liver. There are several different viruses that cause hepatitis. They are called

 Receiving a tattoo, body piercing, or

-Receiving an HBV-infected organ transplantSharing toothbrushes, razors, nail clippers, or other personal hygiene items that have HBV-infected blood or body fluids on them
+Receiving an HBV-infected organ transplant.Sharing toothbrushes, razors, nail clippers, or other personal hygiene items that have HBV-infected blood or bodily fluids on them.

 kidney dialysis treatmentSharing toothbrushes, razors, nail clippers, or other personal hygiene items that have HCV-infected blood on themBeing accidentally stuck by an HCV-infected needle (a concern for healthcare workers)Receiving a tattoo, body piercing, or acupuncture with unsterilized or improperly sterilized equipmentGiving birthHaving sexual contact with someone infected with HCV